For the over 60 million people living in rural areas across America, the local hospital is more than just a place where lives are saved every day.

 Sadly, these same community centers are at risk of extinction.
 Declining inpatient volumes, shifts in payment models, and other market disruptions are forcing closures at the tune of 89 rural hospitals since 2010.

-This two-part blog series will first cover the current healthcare landscape as seen through a rural lens and also touch on what federal entities and organizations like National Rural Health Association (NRHA) are doing to support rural hospitals.
-In part two learn that even with the backing of such powerful allies, swift action must be taken on the hospital’s end.
+This two-part blog series will first cover the current healthcare landscape as seen through a rural healthcare lens and touch on what federal entities and organizations like National Rural Health Association (NRHA) are doing to support rural hospitals.
+In part two, you will learn that hospitals must take swift action to remain sustainable even with the backing of such powerful allies.

-With the backdrop laid out in clear view, part two of this series will outline five key strategies for rural hospitals success.
+With the backdrop laid out clearly, part two of this series will outline five key strategies for rural hospitals' success.
 By exploring and implementing these modern-day healthcare tactics, rural hospitals may begin to experience greater operational efficiency and improved care delivery overall.

 Today’s rural hospitals are still confronted with many of the same difficulties they faced decades ago.
 Without these critical care centers, many remote communities are left in the dark without affordable access to basic healthcare services.